 “China will be affected the most but, as it is such an important country for supply chains and its demand for goods and services (especially its large tourist contribution), other countries will feel some pain too, at least temporarily.

 We do need an effective, rational, well-funded, controlled approach to containing COVID-19.
 I’m glad that people are racing to produce a vaccine.
 Illnesses are scary, pandemics even more so.
 People have died.
-Our focus should be on flattening the curve in a hopefully rational way.
+Our focus should be on flattening the curve.
 Hoarding essential supplies can hurt people (such as the low income or homeless) who rely on them normally for a living.

 Follow the guidelines: wash your hands often (and for 20 seconds each time), use hand sanitizers, try not to touch your face too often.
 If you’re ill, stay home.
 If you suspect you have COVID-19, call in ahead.
 These are all rational ways we can respond to what’s happening.
 Racism is not rational.